vineetsoppadandi/Unimelb/README.md

 ### KnowledgeTechnologies/Porj1 -> Implemented the prject in Python
   *   We had to identify lexical blend words amongst the data set provided by implementing on proven researched methods.
   *   Required us to understand the source data, solution design, and research methodology in identifying the lexical blends and reported the finding methods based on Accuracy, Precision, and Recall.
   *   Based on the research I have designed and implemented a solution as per the project requirements.
-The project was assessed on the effectiveness of our code and research findings gathered from the project, and I earned 85% in grade.
+The project was assessed on the effectiveness of our code and research findings reported gathered from the project(research report is available in the same repo.
+"COMP90049 Knowledge Technologies.pdf").
+With my submission, I attained an 85% grade.